jsparhamii/databricks_notebook_test_framework/PYPI_PUBLISH.md

 # Publishing to PyPI

-This guide explains how to publish the `databricks-notebook-test-framework` package to PyPI.
+This guide explains how to publish the `dbx_test` package to PyPI.

 ## Prerequisites